 Three — trading against the trader (the “B-book”).
 Some firms internalise their funded traders’ positions instead of routing them to the real market.
 If you make money, the firm loses money — directly.
 If you lose money, the firm pockets it.
 This is legal in most jurisdictions and not even unusual, but it creates an obvious incentive: the firm benefits when its traders fail.
 Firms that are quiet about how their flow is handled tend to be the ones leaning on this revenue stream.

 The honest test for any prop firm — Monetro included — is to ask which of these three sources is the biggest, and whether they’ll tell you straight.
-We’ve written publicly about ours, in detail, in the Open-Book Economics piece on the blog.
 If a firm won’t talk about its own economics, that’s the answer to the question.
+(For a side-by-side of how the major firms compare, see our Monetro vs FTMO vs FundedNext comparison.)

 The Honest Answer to “Can I Actually Do This?”